Health Library

 The infection is seen in many areas where humans eat uncooked or undercooked freshwater fish from rivers or lakes, including:

-The tapeworm absorbs the nutrition from food that the infected person eats.
+The tapeworm absorbs the nutrients from the food that the infected person eats.
 This may lead to vitamin B12 deficiency and anemia.

 Symptoms